hobert-rj/canvas-web-paint/README.md

-# HR Paint App
+# Intro

-HR Paint App is a simple web-based paint application that allows users to create digital drawings and sketches.
+canvas-web-paint is a simple canvas-based web-based paint application that allows users to create digital drawings and sketches.
 It provides a variety of tools and color options to facilitate the creative process.

 ## Features